Paddy Prendergast (racehorse trainer): Training career

 Prendergast began training racehorses in 1940.
 An early illustration of Paddy Prendegast's skills at acquiring good horses cheaply was Pelorus who was acquired as a yearling for 30 guineas at Goffs in September 1941.
 Pelorus was successful on the flat and as a steeplechaser for many years including the Troytown Chase at Navan in 1949 and the Naas November Handicap in 1950.
 Pelorus, according to Michael O'Farrell in the Irish Times obituary published in 1980, established Paddy as a "trainer of some consequence".
 Prendergast had his first winner in Britain in 1945 and had his first champion five years later when Windy City was the top-rated two-year-old in Ireland, Britain and France.
 Prendergast soon became one of the leading trainers in Ireland, winning four Irish classics between 1950 and 1952.
 Between 1950 and 1965 he trained 12 two years olds to top the Irish Free handicap.

 In 1950 Paddy Prendergast was Champion Trainer in Ireland with £25,764 then a record.
 His thirty horses won 53 races.
 Winners included the Irish Derby with Dark Warrior and Irish 1,000 Guineas with Princess Trudy.
 He also won several of the most important juvenile events including the Phoenix Plate with Gold Cup who was placed second overall allocated 9st 4lb's in the Irish Free Handicap known as the Madrid Handicap.
 In 1951 the Leading Trainers title in Ireland was retained with 44 winners generating prize money of £15,949.
 The main performers for the stable were two-year-olds.
 Blue Butterfly was the top filly winning two races including the National Produce Stakes, worth £1,723 at the Curragh in October which was Ireland's most valuable two-year-old race of the season.
 The best two-year-old for the year in both Ireland and England was Windy City.
 He won four times at two, including the Phoenix Plate at Phoenix Park racecourse and the Gimcrack at York.
-He was rated 142 by Timeform in Racehorses of 1951 the highest-rated two-year-old in that organisation’s history.
+He was rated 142 by Timeform in Racehorses of 1951 the highest-rated two-year-old in that organisation's history.
 In 1952 P J Prendergast trained the winners of 74 races worth £31,527 in Ireland, a new Irish record.
 His winners included the Irish Derby with Thirteen Of Diamonds and Irish Oaks with Five Spots.
 Thirteen of Diamonds won the Irish Derby by 8 lengths and also won the mile-and-a-half Blandford Stakes at the Curragh before coming second in the Irish St Leger.
 Both Five Spots and Thirteen of Diamonds were owned by A. L (Henry) Hawkins who was leading owner in 1952.
-Six of the top nine two-year-olds in the Irish Free Handicap of 1952 we’re trained by Mr Prendergast.
+Six of the top nine two-year-olds in the Irish Free Handicap of 1952 were trained by Mr Prendergast.
 The leading two-year-old was the filly Royal Duchy, who won two races in Ireland, one in England (Lowther Stakes at York) and suffered her only defeat in France.